qiskit-community/qiskit-translations/badges.md

 Earning Criteria <br>
 Translate at least **25,000** words in any of the Qiskit related educational material (example: Qiskit Documentation, Qiskit Tutorials, Qiskit Textbook, etc.).

-> **Note:** Your name must be listed in the [LOCALIZATION_CONTRIBUTORS](https://github.com/qiskit-community/qiskit-translations/blob/master/LOCALIZATION_CONTRIBUTORS) list as a proof that you have acknowledged [Qiskit Code of Conduct](https://github.com/Qiskit/qiskit/blob/master/CODE_OF_CONDUCT.md), [Translate Responsibily](https://github.com/qiskit-community/qiskit-translations/blob/master/CODE_OF_CONDUCT.md#translate-responsibly), and accepted the Contributors License Agreement (CLA) upon joining the project.
+> **Note:** Your name must be listed in the [LOCALIZATION_CONTRIBUTORS](https://github.com/qiskit-community/qiskit-translations/blob/master/LOCALIZATION_CONTRIBUTORS) list as a proof that you have acknowledged [Qiskit Code of Conduct](https://github.com/Qiskit/qiskit/blob/master/CODE_OF_CONDUCT.md), to [translate responsibily](https://github.com/qiskit-community/qiskit-translations/blob/master/CODE_OF_CONDUCT.md#translate-responsibly), and accepted the Contributors License Agreement (CLA) upon joining the project.

 ## Frequently asked Questions

 ### :question: How can I apply for a badge?
 The organization team will open an application form for all eligible members to apply for their digital badges.

-### :question: Am I eligible if I'm contributing to translate the Qiskit Textbook?
+### :question: Am I eligible if I'm translating Qiskit Textbook?
 Yes, all contributors who have been contributing in Crowdin and/or GitLocalize can apply for the badges.

 ### :question: How do I check if I qualify, if I am contributing in Crowdin?